Ikram-Shaik/Stock_Price_Analysis/README.md

 - Modify the dataset to analyze different stock trends.
 - Adjust the plots for deeper insights.

-## 📷 Sample Visualizations
-Include example plots in your repository to showcase insights.

 ## 🤝 Contribution
 Feel free to contribute by submitting pull requests or opening issues.